trevkin/developer-test-simpsons/README.md

 Start your server with the `public` directory as your document root.
 If you are using the built in PHP server you can navigate to `public` and run `php -S localhost:8000` to start a server.

+#### Windows Users
+IF npm install fails then it is likely due to the following problems.
+Please install requirements as listed:
+* Missing python - Install python from https://www.python.org/downloads/release/python-2716/

 ### Notes on Pull Requests